 Can Commercial Drivers Apply for a Hardship License in Florida?

 As explained on the Florida Department of Highway Safety and Motor Vehicles (FHSMV) website, there is a strict application process for hardship licenses for CDL drivers who have been convicted of drunk driving.
 This is in accordance with Florida Statute 316.193.
 You will need to apply to the FHSMV to have your commercial driver’s license reinstated.
 This is why any commercial driver who is accused of drunk driving in North Port is strongly advised to fight their DUI charge to protect their license and their livelihood.
+It is crucial to request a formal review hearing within 10 days of the DUI arrest to challenge the driver’s license suspension and avoid automatic penalties.

-According to Florida Statute 322.2615 and Florida Statute 322.64, drivers can request a review of their license suspension or disqualification from the FHSMV, who will review their case and decide if there are any reasonable grounds for amending, invalidating, or sustaining any current administrative suspensions and disqualifications.
+According to Florida Statute 322.2615 and Florida Statute 322.64, drivers can request a review of their driver’s license suspension or disqualification from the FHSMV, who will review their case and decide if there are any reasonable grounds for amending, invalidating, or sustaining any current administrative suspensions and disqualifications.
 However, any decisions made by the FHSMV will not be considered in any trial for a violation of Florida Statute 316.193.

 The following guidelines apply for any person who is convicted of a DUI in Florida if they want their driver’s license privilege reinstated for business or employment purposes: